webdriverio-boneyard/webdrivercss-adminpanel/doc/domains.markdown

 * find: retrieve a single Test, accept filters
 * findAll: retrieve a list of Test, accept filters
 * create: create a new Test from metadata, baseline and screenshot
+* duplicate: duplicate former completed test for a new TestGroup.
+Duplicated test has a NOT_STARTED status
 * restartTest: retry comparison of images
 * attachScreenshot: attach a screenshot to a test.
 This starts diff comparison.
 * abortTest: abort a Test when timeout is reached.
 No timeout is applied for